 Just off the Calder Freeway lies the fertile Harcourt Valley.
 Weave through stunning scenery, past fields of fruit trees, grape vines and cideries on a gourmet discovery.
-Harcourt is known as the ‘Apple Centre of Victoria' and, with three cideries now operating in the area, is fast becoming known as the heart of Australian cider making.
+Harcourt is known as the ‘Apple Centre of Victoria' and, with four cideries now operating in the area, is fast becoming known as the heart of Australian cider making.

 Throughout the year Harcourt hosts several events with an authentic local flavour, from the Harcourt Applefest in March through to more intimate gatherings at local wineries - be sure to keep an eye out for details.